umati/UA-CloudPublisher/requirements/Spec.md

 }
 ```

-### Variante B Encoding as JSON in the Description of the DataSetMetaData
+### Variant B - Encoding as JSON in the Description of the DataSetMetaData

-This variant takes over the separation between DataSet and DataSetMeta and maps the meta data in the DataSetMeta.
-In order to remain standard-compliant, the meta data that cannot be stored in an existing entry is encoded in a JSON object in the description.
+This variant takes over the separation between _DataSet_ and _DataSetMetaData_ and maps the metadata in the _DataSetMetaData_.
+In order to remain standard-compliant, the metadata that cannot be stored in an existing entry is encoded in a JSON object in the description.

-#### DataSetMeta
+#### B - DataSetMetaData

-The fields of DataSetMeta should be mapped as follows:
+The fields of _DataSetMetaData_ should be mapped as follows:

-- Namespaces = as defined in Part 14
+- _Namespaces_ = as defined in Part 14
-- StructureDataTypes = as defined in Part 14
+- _StructureDataTypes_ = as defined in Part 14
-- Name = BrowsePath with NamespaceUri instead of namespace index
+- _Name_ = BrowsePath with NamespaceUri instead of namespace index
-- Description = JSON object containing additional semantics (e.g., references)
+- Description_ = JSON object containing additional semantics (e.g., references)
-- Fields = Contains the field description of the variables/properties
+- _Fields_ = Contains the field description of the variables/properties
   - Name = ExpandedBrowseName (NamespaceUri#Name)
   - Properties = Not used
   - Other properties as defined in Part 14
-- DataSetClassId = as defined in Part 14
+- _DataSetClassId_ = as defined in Part 14
-- ConfigurationVersion = as defined in Part 14
+- _ConfigurationVersion_ = as defined in Part 14

-If two node has the same BrowsePath a iterator (".Number") can be send to avoid collisions (e.g, `Parent/Tool.1`, `Parent.3/Tool.2` `Parent3/Tool.3` )
+If two nodes have the same _BrowsePath_ an iterator (".Number") can be send to avoid collisions (e.g, `Parent/Tool.1`, `Parent.3/Tool.2` `Parent3/Tool.3` )

 #### Description JSON